 - A.A. in Liberal Arts

 - A.A. in Liberal Arts: Journalism Option

 Certificate of Completion:

 The Division of Humanities wishes to remind people of the importance of women today and every day.
 To see the impact women have locally, simply take a look at our own institution.
-At Essex we have a woman President, Dr. Gale E. Gibson, a woman Dean of Liberal Arts, Dr. Steplight Johnson, and there are 4 chairwomen, Chair Bridgeforth (Social Sciences) Dr. Stein (Biology and Chemistry), Dr. Harrison-Madu (Allied Health) and Chair Girault (Bilingual Studies); additionally, the chairwoman of the Board of Trustees is Mrs. Bibi Taylor.
+At Essex we have a woman Dean of STEM and Health Sciences, Dr. Jill Stein, a woman Dean of Liberal Arts, Dr. S. Aisha Steplight Johnson, and there are 3 academic division chairwomen, Chair Mamie Bridgeforth (Social Sciences), Chair Eunice Kamunge (Biology & Chemistry), and Dr. Evadne Harrison-Madu (Nursing & Allied Health).
+Additionally, the chairwoman of the Board of Trustees is Mrs. Bibi Taylor.
 I am honored to work with such talented women and I am also grateful that Essex recognizes the talents these and many other women faculty and staff possess.
 All of these great women significantly contribute to the success of our students and our college.

 Chairman in the Humanities